 Journal article

-Ancylostoma ceylanicum Hookworm in the Solomon Islands
+Ancylostoma ceylanicum hookworm in the Solomon Islands

-EMERGING INFECTIOUS DISEASES | CENTERS DISEASE CONTROL | Published : 2017
+Emerging Infectious Diseases | CENTERS DISEASE CONTROL | Published : 2017

 Abstract

 Although hookworm is highly prevalent in the Solomon Islands, the species involved are unknown.
 We initiated this study in response to finding Ancylostoma ceylanicum hookworm in a peacekeeper in Australia who had returned from the Solomon Islands.
 Kato-Katz fecal surveys performed in 2013 and 2014 in 2 village groups in East Malaita, Solomon Islands, identified hookworm-positive samples.
 These specimens were tested by cytochrome oxidase 1 (cox-1) gene multiplex PCR and sequenced.
 Of 66 positive specimens, 54 (81.8%) contained only Necator americanus, 11 (16.7%) contained only A. ceylanicum, and 1 (1.5%) contained both species.
 A. duodenale was not found.
-Haplotype analysis of cox-1 sequences..
+Haplotype analysis of cox-1 sequen..

 View full abstractGrants